 Here’s to name a few:

-- PRAY.
 This is one of the best times to pray.
-You have literally nowhere to go.
-You are there sitting and warming your butts off and nothing to do.
+You have literally nowhere to go while there you are sitting and warming your butts off and nothing to do.
 You can pray for our country which needs it sorely.
 Pray especially for our president, I cannot emphasize enough how he needs it.
 Keep it to those two concerns (or you may want to include a supernatural solution to our traffic situation) and you’ll have much to lift up to God.

-- READ A BOOK.
 Aside from my Bible, I have another book stashed in my bag.
-Its pretty thick.
+It’s pretty thick.
 You need to have some variety in what you read.
 Some would say that the Bible is all you need, and I couldn’t agree with them more.
 But I like variety.
-I want to be able to relate to people I meet if they are also book lovers like me.
+I want to be able to relate to people I meet especially if they are also book lovers like me.

-- READ A MAGAZINE.
 Isn’t it obvious that I like reading?
-I’m subscribed to quite a few magazines via the Zinio app, a digital magazine stand in my tablet.
-I have magazines on photography, design, technology, and business which all help me be in touch with the stuff that’s important not only to my personal life, but my career as well.
+I’m subscribed to quite a few magazines via the Zinio app, a digital magazine stand on my tablet.
+I have magazines on photography, design, technology, and business which all help me be in touch with the stuff that’s important not only to my personal life but my career as well.

-- THINK.
 Nothing will allow you time to think than traffic.
 So if you are not into reading or writing, you can think.
 But then, you need to filter out what you think about.
 All your thoughts during this time should be something that will have a good result.
 It’s all so easy for negative things to enter your mind.
-So whenever you are in traffic and start to think, take your thought creative, strategic, positive, God-glorifying thoughts.
-I have often said to friends that a lot of my best ideas came from thinking in traffic.
+So whenever you are in traffic and start to think, make your thoughts creative, strategic, positive, God-glorifying thoughts.
+I have often said to friends that a lot of my best ideas came from thinking during traffic.
 Because you are expecting traffic, you can predispose your brain to start gearing up for creative ideas when you start thinking.

-- DESIGN.
 I believe that everyone is a designer.
 Everyone is born creative.
 You can make your traffic time purposeful if you can train yourself that you ARE a designer because we were “designed” in the image of THE Designer—God.
 As cliche as it may sound, but today, there is an app for that too!
-The graphics and imaging giant, Adobe, has mobile apps which let you design almost everything, brochures, posters, mobile apps, websites, etc. Did I tell you that Adobe made these software for free?
+The graphics and imaging giant, Adobe, have mobile apps that let you design almost everything, brochures, posters, mobile apps, websites, etc. Did I tell you that Adobe made this software for free?
+CLICK this LINK to go there and download.
 Yep!
 I use it every day while in traffic.
 Don’t believe the lie that only “graphic designers” can design.
 You can too!

-- SHARE THE GOSPEL.
 I want to be honest and say that I am challenging myself to be able to do this.
 I have colleagues who have told stories of how they have shared the Word of God while traveling and how much good it felt for them.
 I envy these people.
-In this traffic, which will not end soon, starting a conversion with your fellow traffic endurers (yes, I made that up) maybe one of the best things that we, as Christians, can do.
+In this traffic, which will not end soon, starting a conversation with your fellow traffic endurers (yes, I made that up) maybe one of the best things that we, as Christians, can do.
 With our culture, we don’t really do that.
-That is why its challenge that we need to consider.
+That is why it’s a challenge that we need to consider.
 This is one of the best times to share.